oonid/oo.or.id/content/contents/gui-linux-seringkas-mungkin-dengan-lxqt-sddm-openbox.md

 > Need to get 40.5 MB of archives.
 > After this operation, 136 MB of additional disk space will be used.

-Dengan menggunakan perintah `sudo apt --no-install-recommends openbox` akan menghasilkan:
+Dengan menggunakan perintah `sudo apt --no-install-recommends install openbox` akan menghasilkan:

 > 23 newly installed.
 > Need to get 4,623 kB of archives.